lakshmankumar12/general_reading_notes/tcp_learning.md

         * When ACKs dont advance
         * When SACKs are received
 * R1 and R2
+    * defined in host-requirements rfc
-    * R1 - number of retries before a -ve advice is sent to IP layer.
+    * R1 - number of retries to send a segment before a -ve advice is sent to IP layer.
     * R2 - timeout to abort the connection.
     * net.ipv4.tcp_retries1/2